trinath17/CSVData/README.md

 Nevertheless, it may be easier to use a simple non-regex parser.

 Then after successfully parsing an entry for respective columns, we check whether the number of column values we are getting matches what we require i.e. 10.
-If the entry has more than 10 columns we put that entry in bad data, which is later printed in bad-data-<timestamp>.csv file.
+Those specific 5 records which have data in morethan 10 fields gets saved in bad-data csv file If the entry has more than 10 columns we put that entry in bad data, which is later printed in bad-data-<timestamp>.csv file.
 The valid data is saved in an array.

 In next step we needed to write correct entries to sqlite db.